Andreaj42/Andreaj42.github.io/pages/home.md

 Here are all the materials I use to work.

 ## **Server**
-Server Rack PowerEdge R720 :
+Server Rack Dell PowerEdge R720 :
 - 2 * Intel(R) Xeon(R) E5-2609 4-Core 2.40GHz
 - 72 Go RAM
 - 1 To HDD